-I am a qualified and experienced counsellor and an Associate of Reach.
+I am a qualified and experienced counsellor/psychotherapist and an Associate of Reach.
 I work with The Reach Approach, a holistic, integrative and persone specific methodology.
 I see clients both face to face and online via Skype and Zoom and I offer therapy in both English and Spanish

 I integrate a range of different therapeutic approaches, interventions and techniques and tailor my approach to suit your specific needs; always extending warmth, acceptance, understanding and honesty to help you find your way to recovery and peace of mind.